 They are a medium-sized herding breed, weighing in at about 15-25 pounds.
 Like other herding breeds, Shelties are smart, good with children and enjoy a busy, active lifestyle.
 They excel in sports such as Frisbee, agility and obedience.
 A relatively long-lived breed, your Sheltie will keep you on your toes for 12-14 years.

 Shelties are generally a healthy breed, but you should be aware of a few health concerns and how diet can affect them.
-It’s important to work with your veterinarian to choose the best dog food for Shetland Sheepdogs.
-Today, I’ll be sharing 8 brands that I often recommend to my patients:
+It's important to work with your veterinarian to choose the best Shetland Sheepdogs dog food brands.
+Today, I'll be sharing eight recipes that I often recommend to my patients in my veterinary practice.

-Shelties are one of the few medium-breed dogs that are prone to hip dysplasia.
+Shelties are one of the few medium size breed dogs that are prone to hip dysplasia.
 Hip dysplasia is a developmental orthopedic disease in which the “ball and socket” joint of the hip does not form properly.

 Genetics play a large part in the development of the disease and it is important to ensure that your pup’s parents had their hips certified – the current best method being the PennHip technique.
 While screening is helpful in eliminating the genes in breeding stock, it is still possible for Shelties to develop hip dysplasia.